YunYunFan Garage Kit Guide

 Paint 2.jpg

-Mr. Hobby Lascivus (pretty ok, not great, easy to use for beginners)
+Mr. Hobby Lascivus (OK results, easy to use for beginners)

 Metallic paints: